icopy-site/awesome-cn/docs/awesome/awesome-game-production.md

 - [SteamDB](https://steamdb.info/) - As they say, database of everything on Steam.
 Very useful to follow your competitors and compare the numbers.
 - [VG Insights](https://vginsights.com/) - One of the better analytics tools and sources of estimated sales data.
 They also have some unique tools other similar services don't, e.g. revenue calculator, unit sales estimator and some others.
 - [Steam Wishlists To Sales Calculator](https://impress.games/steam-wishlists-sales-calculator) - Simple tool to help you ballpark sales numbers based on the wishlists count on Steam.
 It is not as accurate, as some other tools are, but is the simplest one.
+- [GameDiscoverCo Plus](https://plus.gamediscover.co/) - (requires paid subscription to <a name="gamediscoverco" href="#gamediscoverco">GameDiscoverCo Newsletter</a>) GameDiscoverCo's data backend providing analytics on games' "hype", discoverability and more.
+Additionally, you get access to a number of e-books on game discovery and budgeting.

 ### Templates